 Your doctors will only suggest tests they feel are necessary.
-It is okay to ask them to explain the tests and what difference the results will make to your care.
-With this information, you can weigh up the potential benefits of the tests and make an informed decision about having them.
-At some point, your doctors may decide that having more tests won’t help find the primary site.
-It may be of more benefit to focus on your treatment even if the primary cancer can’t be found.
+It is okay to ask them to explain the tests and the difference the results will make to your care.
+With this information, you can weigh up the potential benefits of the tests and make an informed decision about whether to have them.
+At some point, your doctors may decide that having more tests won't help find the primary cancer and it may be of more benefit to focus on your treatment.

 If you do decide against having further tests, you may find your family and friends encourage you to continue.
 This can be a challenging situation, and it may help to explain your reasoning to them.

 Different cases of CUP will have different causes, but without knowing where the cancer started, it's difficult to be specific.
 Cancer is a group of more than 200 different diseases.
 Each type of cancer has different risk factors, such as getting older, eating an unhealthy diet, smoking, drinking too much alcohol, being overweight or certain infections.
 These risk factors may play a role in some cases of CUP.